Shumaila-sayed/Shumaila-sayed/README.md

 # Hi, I'm Shumaila Sayed!

-**Frontend Developer** skilled in building responsive, user-friendly, and visually engaging web applications.
+I am a **Frontend Developer** skilled in building responsive, user-friendly, and visually engaging web applications.
 Proficient in HTML, CSS, JavaScript, React.js, Tailwind CSS and modern frontend tools.
 Currently seeking a Frontend Developer position to apply my skills, contribute to real-world projects, and grow within a dynamic team.
 Ready to bring creativity, problem-solving, and a keen eye for detail to your team.